Croatian cuisine: Stews

 Stewed vegetables with a small amount of meat or sausages (varivo or čušpajz) is perceived as a healthy, traditional meal.
 Sour cream (in Northern Croatia) or olive oil (on the coast) can be added to the plate just before serving.
 Stewed meat dishes are often prepared by men in open spaces, following hunting and shepherding traditions.
-In Dalmatian urban cuisine, spices such as cinnamon and clove, dried plums, dried figs, apples and other fruit are sometimes added to meat stews.
+In Dalmatian urban cuisine, spices such as cinnamon and clove, Swiss chard (known as "blitva"), dried plums, dried figs, apples and other fruit are sometimes added to meat stews.